Marguerite Steinheil: Mistress of President Félix Faure

-In 1897, she was introduced, at Chamonix, to President Félix Faure, who was giving an official contract to Adolphe Steinheil.
+In 1897, Steinheil was introduced, at Chamonix, to President Félix Faure, who was giving an official contract to Adolphe Steinheil.
 Because of this, Faure came often to their home on the Impasse Ronsin.

-Shortly afterward Marguerite became Faure's mistress and was regularly ushered into the salon bleu in the private quarters of the presidential Élysée Palace.
+Shortly afterward, Steinheil became Faure's mistress and was regularly ushered into the salon bleu in the private quarters of the presidential Élysée Palace.

-On 16 February 1899, Félix Faure called Marguerite by telephone, asking her to come to the palace at the end of the afternoon.
-Briefly after her arrival, servants were rung for and they found the president lying on the couch while Marguerite Steinheil adjusted her disordered clothing.
+On 16 February 1899, Félix Faure called Steinheil by telephone, asking her to come to the palace at the end of the afternoon.
+Shortly after her arrival, servants were rung for, and they found the president lying on the couch while Steinheil adjusted her disordered clothing.
 Faure died several hours later.

-Unverified legend has it that she was performing oral sex on him when he suffered a fatal stroke, his convulsed hands tangled in her hair.
+Unverified legend has it that Steinheil was performing oral sex on him when he suffered a fatal stroke, his convulsed hands tangled in her hair.
 This was not officially announced, but rumours started spreading immediately, although for several years it was believed that his partner at the time of his death was actress Cécile Sorel.

-After the death of Félix Faure, Marguerite Steinheil became the mistress of many famous men.
+The archetypal demimondaine, after the death of Félix Faure, Steinheil became the mistress of many other famous men.